shekspir55/rbn/content/posts/What-I-learned-from-Emerge.md

 I've created the framework of how to approach people and when you want to meet them it's simple it is a couple of steps I have written about in this blog. https://rbn.am/posts/emerge-conference-pre-party-networking-0/

-So apparently what works is just talking to people, just being generally curious on how they feel and what they do, all my amtMBA friends and colleagues I would suggest just going to events and meeting people.
+So apparently what works is just talking to people, just being generally curious on how they feel and what they do, all my altMBA friends and colleagues I would suggest just going to events and meeting people.
 It helps because you can use the same skills you discovered during your ultimate journey.

 All people are people.